Giants bench Eli Manning, name Daniel Jones starting QB

 “Ultimately, this is a move that I felt was best for this team at this time,” said Shurmur, who is in his second season with the Giants.
 “I have said it since I got here, I am very fond of Eli.
 His work ethic, his preparation, his football intelligence.
 All those attributes are as good as I have ever seen in a player.
 And Eli worked as hard as you could ask of anybody to get ready for this season.
 This move is more about Daniel moving forward than about Eli.”

-The question of when Jones would take over has been a constant topic since the Giants drafted him, and the issue gained momentum when the 22-year-old Duke product completed 29 of 34 passes for 416 yards, two touchdowns, no interceptions in the preseason.
+The question of when Jones would take over has been a constant topic since the Giants drafted him.
+It gained momentum when the 22-year-old Duke product completed 29 of 34 passes for 416 yards, two touchdowns, no interceptions in the preseason.
 His 137.2 quarterback rating was the best in the league.

+Jones is much more mobile than Manning and will be able to extend plays with his legs.
+Manning has been a sitting target for opponents once they get past the O-line.
+Jones also has shown a good touch with his deep throws.

 The hint of an impending change surfaced Monday and a day later, Shurmur benched the man who has been the face of the organization for the past 15-plus years.